Amarok24/Amarok24/README.md

 I don't consider myself to be an expert; always learning (and forgetting 😸), trying to keep things simple.

+Long-time GNU/Linux user, Debian is my distro of choice.<br />

-Long-time GNU/Linux user (nowadays at a lower user level than before, because I have a life, too 😝).<br />I like the 80s and 90s, with special interest in the 𝑨𝑴𝑰𝑮𝑨 500 and SEGA Mega Drive (both sharing the legendary M68k CPU), I also like the old-school feeling when programming in [C99](https://en.wikipedia.org/wiki/C99) (CLI programs), but finding too little time for most hobbies.
+I like the 80s and 90s, with special interest in the 𝑨𝑴𝑰𝑮𝑨 500 and SEGA Mega Drive (both sharing the legendary M68k CPU).
+I like the old-school feeling when programming in [C99](https://en.wikipedia.org/wiki/C99) (CLI programs), but I'm not really good at it.
 Despite being a geek, my garden 🌳 is my happy place.

 - As of November 2023 I don't longer use GitHub for private projects since there are good alternatives which are not under control of big tech companies.
 I have also removed some of my repositories from GitHub.
 You can find some of my new projects on [Codeberg](https://codeberg.org/amarok24)